rgrinberg/obeanstalk/README.md

-* Deadline soon not being handled correctly
+* Deadline soon not being handled correctly. or is it?
-* Reserving with timeout will block the whole connection
-* Timeout throws an exception.
-Should be error maybe

 * add a debug mode where the raw interaction with the server is logged
 * more docs
 * finish obean?
-* more tests
 * add transparent pooling?

+* tests for:
+* deadline soon
+* timeout
+* releasing jobs
+* burying jobs
+* deleting jobs